Professor Tracy Kivell

 Past Masters students

-Ann-Marie Schilling “Trabecular bone structure in the primate wrist”back to top
+- Ann-Marie Schilling “Trabecular bone structure in the primate wrist”

 Physical Anthropology Women’s Mentoring Network (PA WMN), an organization that brings together more senior women in biological anthropology with younger women seeking advice as they transition from their PhD to a postdoc, to their first academic positions and through the tenure process, balancing work, research and family.
 We organize mentoring events at the American Association of Physical Anthropology (AAPA) conference each year, but offer mentoring year round.
 I currently sit on the Steering Committee and was Chair of PA WMN in 2011-2012.back to top